Memorable | One of the Best

 If you don’t want to eat raw fish, there are plenty of cooked options that are equally amazing.
 Wagyu short rib and pork belly are “cooked sushi,” the beef tender and rich, a well received contrast to the quieter Chiki Toro.
 Similarly, the pork stands out on its own, paired with a light pickled cranberry sauce that really helps bring out the pork flavor.

-A new gem in Austin, Lucky Robot will transport you to Tokyo for an evening and provide an authentic, fresh, Japanese kitchen experience.
+A new gem in Austin, TX Lucky Robot will transport you to Tokyo for an evening and provide an authentic, fresh, Japanese kitchen experience.